 development plan is free and intended to provide you with some basic, but extremely useful information about your application running on Heroku.
 It includes all the native router/postgres metrics and presents them to you in a single Space that displays the last hour of data.
 To access native runtime metrics, record custom metrics, configure alerting, access more than the last hour’s worth of data, etc you’ll need to upgrade to a paid plan.

 Depending on your intended usage level there are several plans to choose from.
 Each plan includes the native router and postgres metrics and offers an increasingly larger capacity for other metrics.
 This capacity is consumed by both native runtime metrics (which scale with the number of dynos) and custom metrics.
 So when choosing a plan you need to account for the number of custom metrics you intend to track and (if you’ve enabled runtime metrics) the number of dynos.

 Per-dyno runtime metrics are available to any Heroku application and currently disabled by default.
-If you enable runtime metrics (which we highly recommend) each dyno adds 9 metrics.
+If you enable runtime metrics (which we highly recommend) each dyno adds 10 metric streams.

 To pick the right plan, multiply the number of dynos by 9, add the number of custom metrics and compare the result with the plan’s metric allocation.
 For example if you are running an app with 25 dynos and you plan on tracking 50 custom metrics your total metric count is:

-25 x 9 = 225 (dyno Runtime metrics) + 50 Custom metrics = 275 metrics.
-In this case you would pick the Gold plan that has an allocation of 300 metrics.
+25 x 9 = 225 (dyno Runtime metric streams) + 50 Custom metric streams = 275 metric streams.
+In this case you would pick the Gold plan that has an allocation of 300 metric streams.